Student Payroll Information

 Standard SEA

-Each appointment for Job Codes 1870, 1871, 1868 and 1880 needs to have a beginning and an end date.
-These dates should follow the State approved pay periods found on the annual current Faculty and Staff Calendar and are initially established on the Student Employment Authorization (SEA) form used to hire the employee.
+Each appointment for Job Codes 1870, 1871, and 1868 needs to have a beginning and an end date.
+These dates should follow the State approved pay periods found on the annual current Chico State Employee Calendar and are initially established on the Student Employment Authorization (SEA) form used to hire the employee.
 Students may be hired in multiple positions within a department/college as well as across campus.
 Student pay rates are set by the Career Center and all rates submitted must match the Student Employee Classification Levels and Wage Rates.

 Students may receive a pay rate change, be terminated, rehired or their appointment may be extended beyond the Appointment End Date from the original SEA form.
 The action check boxes at the top of the form are a guide to help direct you to determine which section must be filled out on the form.